ArunaStorage/documentation/docs/get_started/basic_usage/07_How-To-Objects.md

     This request requires at least APPEND permission on the parent resource in which the Object is to be created.

+!!!
+Info

+    * Names are unique within each hierarchy (e.g. you cannot create Objects with the same name inside the same Collection)

 === ":simple-curl: cURL"

     ```bash linenums="1"